learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

 ```

-Great!
 Now we need to deal with the two pesky missing values in the `'Embarked'` column.

 ### Dropping rows that contain missing values